 Students from five high schools across Pennsylvania convened at Rock Springs for the 2009 Agroecology Day.

-Counting carabids in a cup; Claude the clod and other critters; infiltration by rotation races; pernicious plants and weedy wanderers…what do these topics have in common?
 They were the hands-on activities presented to nearly a hundred high school students during AgroEcology Day 2009.
 Hosted by Penn State’s Agronomy Research Farm and presented by Agroecology faculty, staff and students, AgroEcology Day was held on September 16th with students and teachers from five Pennsylvania high schools participating in the fun-filled field day.

 “Learn how agroecologists are working to improve our quality of life!” was the theme of the day.
 One goal of the event was to introduce high school students and teachers to Agroecology – an interdisciplinary major shared between the Departments of Crop and Soil Sciences, Entomology, and Plant Pathology, all within Penn State’s College of Agricultural Sciences.
 Another goal was to demonstrate the intricate interconnections between crops, soils, insects, plants and sustainable agroecosystems.